JuliaPOMDP/ParticleFilters.jl/README.md

 - `a` is a control input, and
 - `o` is an observation

 will return a particle collection representing the belief at the next time step.
+The resampling strategy can be controlled by specifying a custom function or object to resample.

 # Installation